close print view

-Rent Assistance – If any portion of your rent was paid on your behalf by MSHDA, or any other governmental agency, you are only allowed to claim the portion of your rent that you actually paid.
-Do not claim any amount that was paid on your behalf by MSHDA or any other governmental agency.
+Rent Assistance – If any portion of your rent was paid on your behalf by MSHDA, or any other government agency, you are only allowed to claim the portion of your rent that you actually paid.
+Do not claim any amount that was paid on your behalf by MSHDA or any other government agency.

 Mobile Home Park Resident – You may claim $3 per month specific tax up to a maximum of $36 and 20% of the yearly rent amount less the specific tax (maximum $36).
 If you paid additional taxes on attached buildings (garage, tool shed, etc.), then you may also claim that amount.

 Public Housing – If the owner does not pay property tax or a service fee, you are not eligible to claim a property tax credit and a credit will not be issued.